NgTuanHung051103/docs/hungnt/UC_LP03_Update_Learning_Path.md

 The Teacher clicks on the "Edit Information" button in the column Action of Learning Paths Management screen for a specific learning path.

 ### Description
-As an Teacher, I want to update an existing learning path's information (name, description, difficulty, image), so that I can maintain and improve the learning content while ensuring student progress is preserved.
+As an Teacher, I want to update an existing learning path's information (name, description, difficulty, image, status), so that I can maintain and improve the learning content while ensuring student progress is preserved.

 ### Preconditions
-- The user must be authenticated with a valid JWT token
+- The teacher must be authenticated with a valid JWT token
-- The user must have Teacher role permissions (verified by Auth & Role middleware)
+- The teacher must have Teacher role permissions (verified by Auth & Role middleware)
-- MinIO service must be accessible for image upload (if image is updated)
-- Database must be available and accessible
 - The learning path must exist in the system
-- The Teacher must be on the Learning Paths Management screen
+- The teacher must be on the Learning Paths Management screen

 ### Postconditions
 - The learning path record is updated in the database with new information
-- If image is updated, the new image is stored in MinIO with proper URL
 - Success message (MSG_1) is displayed to the Teacher
-- The Teacher is redirected back to the Learning Paths list
+- The form/dialog is closed.
 - The updated learning path appears with new information in the list
-- If learning path is deactivated, check student progress constraints

 ## Normal Sequence/Flow

-1. **The Teacher clicks the "Edit Information" button (pencil icon) for a specific learning path in the Learning Paths Management table.**
+1. **The Teacher clicks the "Edit Information" for a specific learning path in the Learning Paths Management table.**

 2. **The system retrieves the current learning path data and opens an Update Learning Path dialog/form pre-filled with existing values:**
-   - Name (text input, required, current value displayed)
+   - Name
-   - Description (textarea, optional, current value displayed)
+   - Description
-   - Difficulty Level (dropdown: 1-5 stars, required, current value selected)
+   - Difficulty Level
-   - Image Upload (file input, optional, current image thumbnail displayed)
+   - Image Upload
-   - Active Status (toggle/dropdown, current status selected)
+   - Active Status

-3. **The Teacher modifies the learning path name in the Name field.**
+3. **The Teacher fills the fields and clicks on Save button.**
-4. **The system validates the name input in real-time (not empty, character limit, uniqueness except current record) - shows (MSG_5) if empty, (MSG_7) if > 255 characters, (MSG_6) if name exists in other records.**

-5. **The Teacher updates the description for the learning path (optional).**
-6. **The system validates description length (max 1000 characters) - shows (MSG_8) if exceeded.**

-7. **The Teacher changes difficulty level from dropdown (1-5).**
-8. **The system validates the difficulty selection - shows (MSG_9) if not selected, (MSG_10) if invalid.**

-9. **The Teacher uploads a new image file for the learning path (optional).**
-10. **The system validates the uploaded file if provided - shows (MSG_11) if invalid format, (MSG_12) if > 5MB, (MSG_13) if invalid format:**
+4. **The system validates the form, if the error is found, it shows the respective error message:**
-    - File format (JPEG, PNG, GIF, WebP)
-    - File size (max 5MB)
-    - File integrity

-11. **The Teacher changes the active status (Active/Inactive).**
-12. **If Teacher selects Inactive status, the system checks student progress - shows (MSG_16) if students have accessed this learning path and prevents deactivation.**

-13. **The Teacher clicks "Save" button to update the learning path.**
-14. **The system performs comprehensive validation - shows respective error messages if validation fails:**
-    - Name is not empty and unique except current record (MSG_5, MSG_6, MSG_7)
+   - If Name is empty, show (MSG_5)
+   - If Name exceeds 255 characters, show (MSG_7)
-    - Difficulty is between 1-5 (MSG_9, MSG_10)
+   - If Difficulty Level is not selected, show (MSG_9)
-    - Image file meets requirements if provided (MSG_11, MSG_12, MSG_13)
+   - If Image file size > 5MB, show (MSG_12)
+   - If Image format is invalid, show (MSG_13)
-    - Description length validation (MSG_8)
+   - If Description exceeds 1000 characters, show (MSG_8)
-    - Student progress validation for status change (MSG_16)

-15. **The system creates a database transaction and performs the following operations - shows (MSG_15) if any step fails:**
-    - Upload new image to MinIO storage (if provided)
-    - Update learning path record with modified values
-    - Keep existing image URL if no new image provided

-16. **The system commits the transaction and displays success message (MSG_1).**
-17. **The system closes modal and refreshes the learning paths list with updated information.**
+   - If Name already exists in database (except current record), show (MSG_6)

+5. **If validation passes, the system attempts to save the updated record to the database.**
+   - If action save is successful, show (MSG_1) and close the dialog
+   - If action error occurs, show (MSG_15)

 ## Alternative Sequence/Flow